jthomas718/aeropress/README.md

 # aeropress
 A minimalist Java web framework inspired by Express.js for Javascript (https://expressjs.com/).

-This is primarily educational in order to further my understanding of web servers.
 Currently a work in progress.

 ## Usage
 A simple 'hello world' Aeropress app can be built using the Aeropress builder: